Far Reaching Benefits from Your Eating Disorder Recovery Work

 "Tenere" the source of "tain" comes from Latin and means "hold."

 Isn't that the goal of recovery?
 To be able to stand up for yourself and hold your existence?
-I see many parallels to the eating disorder journey and the global journey to sustainability.

 Your recovery journey has tremendous value, starting with yourself and moving to the people you love and who love you.
 The value spreads to your community, your culture, your country and the world.